 According to a 2018 study from the University of Chicago and Rice University, the increased use of ride-sharing services has contributed to an additional 1,100 traffic fatalities a year since 2011.

 The national study reviewed statistics on fatal traffic accident rates in several U.S. cities from the National Highway Traffic Safety Administration and compared them with the dates Uber or Lyft launched in each specific city.
-The use of Uber and Lyft amounted to an average increase of traffic deaths by 2% to 3%.
+The use of Uber and Lyft amounted to an average increase in traffic deaths by 2% to 3%.

-Our Increasing Use of Uber and Lyft
+The increasing Use of Uber and Lyft

 If fatalities have increased over this time, it stands to reason that nonfatal crashes have also increased.
 This trend only appears to continue upward, as Americans are using Uber and Lyft in higher numbers each year.